rajinachuhan/rajina.github.io/README.md

 ## Royalty Free Photos
-This is website created for users to download photos for free.
+This is a website created for users to download photos for free.

 ## Motivation
 I like clicking photos.
 I wanted to make a photo gallery on web for a long time and wanted to let other people use my photos without any copyright issue.